GeoKrom/NTUA-Mechatronic-Systems-course/README.md

 # Mechatronic Systems

-Semester project for course DPMS_AS/2204 - Mechatronic Systems, School of Mechanical Engineering, National Technical University of Athens.
+Analytical Exercises and Semester project for course DPMS_AS/2204 - Mechatronic Systems, School of Mechanical Engineering, National Technical University of Athens.

 # Authors